Blocking ads removes funding from us!

 Picture: TechnikNews

-Let's start with the main camera, which actually surprised me positively in terms of color reproduction.
+Let's start with the main camera, which actually surprised me in terms of color reproduction.
 What do I mean by that?
-The Vivo flagships of recent years all delivered excellent results, although in my opinion they were a bit too saturated.
-It almost seems as if Vivo has taken my criticism of the last test reports to heart, because the 50 megapixel main camera of the Vivo X100 Pro proproduces beautiful images with realistic color reproduction in the “ZEISS natural color” color mode.
+The Vivo flagships of the last few years have all delivered excellent results, although in my opinion they were a bit too saturated.
+It almost seems as if Vivo has taken my criticism from the last test reports to heart, because the 50 megapixel main camera of the Vivo X100 Pro proproduces beautiful images with realistic color reproduction in the “ZEISS natural color” color mode.
 If you like something a little brighter, you can choose the “Vivid” or “Structured” mode in the camera app.
 In the end, which one you like better is a matter of taste, but I think it's great that Vivo offers a certain selection to satisfy all tastes.
 As is typical for Vivo, the dynamic range is first-class, the sharpness is at an extremely high level and there is hardly any unnecessary artificial sharpening.

 As soon as the lighting conditions get worse, the night mode comes into play, which achieves phenomenally good results.
 It ensures bright – but by no means too bright – images that are characterized by a high level of detail.
 Even when you zoom in you can still see some details.
 Colors are reproduced well, even if they do not always correspond to reality.
 The noise level is extremely low.